Gamer2020/PokemonGameEditor/README.md

 Move Tutor Editor

-Linux Support - Runs with mono.
+Linux Support - Runs with mono. *Please note that I currently can't test under Linux so some things may have become broken since PGE was ableto run on Linux.*

 Multiple Windows open at once.